FrxUSDCustodian

 function deposit(uint256 assets, address receiver) external returns (uint256 shares);

-function mint(uint256 shares, address receiver) external returns (uint256 assets);
+function mint(uint256 shares, address receiver) external returns (uint256 assets);- Mints frxUSD in exchange for the backing asset

 - Subject to